-Turning to the results reported in the first three columns in Tables 2A-C, the estimates for β_D , β_W , and β_M confirm the existence of highly persistent dependencies in the volatilities.
-Interestingly, the relative importance of the daily volatility component decreases from the daily to the weekly to the monthly regressions, whereas the monthly volatility component tends to be relatively more important for the longer-run monthly regressions.
-Importantly, the estimates for the jump component, β_I , are systematically negative across all models and markets, and with few exceptions, overwhelmingly significant.14 Thus, whereas the realized volatilities are generally highly persistent, the impact of the lagged realized volatility is significantly reduced by the jump component.
-For instance, for the daily DM/\$ realized volatility a unit increase in the daily realized volatility implies an average increase in the volatility on the following day of 0.430 + 0.196/5 + 0.244/22 = 0.480 for days where $J_t = 0$, whereas for days in which part of the realized volatility comes from the jump component.
+Note, that nothing prevents the forecasts of the realized volatilities from the HAR-RV-J model with $\beta_J$ <0 from becoming negative.
+We did not find this to be a problem for any of our in-sample model estimates, however.
+A more complicated multiplicative error structure, along the lines of Engle (2002) and Engle and Gallo (2005), could be employed to ensure positivity generally highly persistent, the impact of the lagged realized volatility is significantly reduced by the jump component.
+For instance, for the daily DM/\$ realized volatility a unit increase in the daily realized volatility implies an average increase in the volatility on the following day of 0.430 + 0.196/5 + 0.244/22 = 0.480 for days where $J_t = 0$ , whereas for days in which part of the realized volatility comes from the jump component the increase in the volatility on the following day is reduced by -0.486 times the jump component.
 In other words, if the realized volatility is entirely attributable to jumps, it carries no predictive power for the following day's realized volatility.
-Similarly for the other two markets, the combined impact of a jump for forecasting the next day's realized volatility equal 0.341 + 0.485/5 + 0.165/22 - 0.472 = -0.027 and 0.074 + 0.317/5 + 0.358/22 - 0.152 = -0.002, respectively.
+Similarly for the other two markets: the combined impact of a jump for forecasting the next day's realized volatility equals 0.341 + 0.485/5 + 0.165/22 - 0.472 = -0.027 and 0.074 + 0.317/5 + 0.358/22 - 0.152 = -0.002, respectively.

-Comparing the R^2 's for the HAR-RV-J models to the R^2 's for the "standard" HAR model reported in the last row in which the jump component is absent and the realized volatilities on the right-hand-side but not the left-hand-side of equation (11) are replaced by the corresponding lagged squared daily, weekly, and monthly returns clearly highlights the added value of the high-frequency data.
-Although the coefficient estimates for the β_D , β_W , and β_M coefficients in the "standard" HAR models (available upon request) generally align fairly closely with those of the HAR-RV-J models reported in the tables, the explained variation is systematically lower.15 Importantly, the gains afforded by the use of the high-frequency based realized volatilities are not restricted to the daily and weekly horizons.
-In fact, the longer-run monthly forecasts result
+Comparing the $R^2$ 's of the HAR-RV-J models to the $R^2$ 's of the "standard" HAR model reported in the last row in which the jump component is absent and the realized volatilities on the right-hand-side but not the left-hand-side of equation (11) are replaced by the corresponding lagged squared daily, weekly, and monthly returns clearly highlights the added value of the high-frequency data.
+Although the coefficient estimates of the $\beta_D$ , $\beta_W$ , and $\beta_M$ coefficients in the "standard" HAR models (available upon request) generally align fairly closely with those of the HAR-RV-J models reported in the tables, the explained variation is systematically lower.
+In protantly, the gains afforded by the use of the high-frequency based realized volatilities are not restricted to the daily and weekly horizons.
+In fact, the longer-run monthly forecasts result in the largest relative increases in the $R^2$ 's, with those for the S&P500 and T-Bonds tripling for the HAR-RV-J models relative to those from the HAR models based on the coarser daily, weekly, and monthly squared returns.
+These large gains in forecast accuracy through the use of realized volatilities are, of course, entirely consistent with the earlier empirical evidence in ABDL (2003), Bollerslev and Wright (2001) and Martens (2002), among others, and further corroborated by the analytical results of Andersen, Bollerslev and Meddahi (2004).